Dr. Mark Cleveland

 PhD, Marketing, John Molson School of Business, Concordia University (2006)

-Dr. Mark Cleveland (PhD, MSc, BComm, John Molson School of Business, at Concordia University, Montréal, Canada) is the Dancap Private Equity Professor of Consumer Behavior, and an Associate Professor of Marketing (with tenure), in the DAN Management department (Faculty of Social Sciences), at the University of Western Ontario (London, Ontario, Canada).
-He also taught at the John Molson School of Business (Concordia University, Montréal), HEC-Montréal (Université de Montréal), Euromed School of Management (Marseille), and Kedge Business School (Marseille).
-He was also a Visiting Professor at Vienna University of Economics and Business.
+Dr. Mark Cleveland (PhD, MSc, BComm, John Molson School of Business, at Concordia University, Montréal, Canada) is Dancap Private Equity Professor of Consumer Behavior.
+He also taught at the John Molson School of Business (Concordia University, Montréal), HEC-Montréal (Université de Montréal), Euromed School of Management (Marseille), and Kedge Business School (Marseille), and was also a Visiting Professor at Vienna University of Economics and Business.
 As coordinator of the Consumer Behavior area, Mark teaches numerous courses at the graduate and undergraduate levels, which presently includes marketing research, consumer behavior, consumer theory and methodology, and marketing management.
-Mark was recently appointed Director of the Collaborative Graduate Program in Migration and Ethnic Relations.
-Since 2013, Dr. Cleveland has been an Associate Editor for the International Marketing Review.
-He serves as an ad-hoc reviewer for numerous journals, and has served as a track chair for several international conferences.
+During 2016-2018, Mark was the Director of Western’s Collaborative Graduate Program in Migration and Ethnic Relations.
+Since 2013, Dr. Cleveland has been an Associate Editor for the International Marketing Review, and is on the editorial Board of the Canadian Journal of Administrative Studies.
+He was a guest co-editor for two recent special issues (Journal of Product & Brand Management, special issue on “Beyond Country and Brand Origin”, and International Marketing Review, special issue on “Global Consumer Culture).
+Mark is as an ad-hoc reviewer for many journals, and has served as a track chair for numerous conferences.

-Mark’s research spans several areas of marketing, with a special focus on cross-cultural consumer behavior; globalization, ethnic/social identity and acculturation; culture and decision-making; cosmopolitanism, materialism and consumer ethnocentrism; international market segmentation; services marketing, green marketing, gift-giving, advertising, psychometrics and scale development, as well as branding and internet shopping behavior.
-To date, Mark has published 31 journal articles, numerous book chapters, and a book on global consumer culture.
-His work appears in the Journal of International Marketing, the International Marketing Review, the Journal of Business Research, Psychology & Marketing, the Journal of Interactive Marketing, the Journal of Economic Psychology, the International Journal of Advertising, the International Journal of Intercultural Relations, the Journal of Consumer Marketing, the Journal of Strategic Marketing, the Journal of Consumer Behavior, the Canadian Journal of Administrative Sciences, and the Journal of International Consumer Marketing.
-His research has been presented at 38 conferences spanning 5 continents.
-He has conducted research on consumers living in 22 countries: the Americas (Canada, United States, Mexico, and Chile), Europe (United Kingdom, France, Germany, Slovakia, Sweden, Netherlands, Austria, Hungary, and Greece), and Asia (India, Taiwan, China, Korea, Japan, Thailand, Iran, Lebanon, and Turkey).
-Dr. Cleveland’s cumulative scholarly work has more than 2100 citations on Google Scholar, and his research has been featured many times in the popular press, including the New York Times, and The Globe and Mail .
-He has received many awards for his scholarly activities, including 3 best paper awards, and the Hans B. Thorelli Award for an article that has made the most significant and long-term contribution to international marketing theory or practice.
+Dr. Cleveland’s research interests are interdisciplinary, spanning marketing, consumer behavior, and social psychology, and centering on the topics of global consumer culture, cross-cultural consumer behavior, cosmopolitanism, materialism, social identities, and green marketing.
+To date, Mark has published 38 journal articles and book chapters, as well as a book on global consumer culture.
+His work appears in the Journal of International Marketing, the International Marketing Review, the Journal of Business Research, Psychology & Marketing, the Journal of Interactive Marketing, the Journal of Economic Psychology, the International Journal of Advertising, the International Journal of Intercultural Relations, the Journal of Consumer Marketing, the Journal of Strategic Marketing, the Journal of Consumer Behavior, the Canadian Journal of Administrative Sciences, the Journal of International Consumer Marketing, and the Journal of Global Scholars of Marketing Science.
+His research has appeared in more than 40 conference proceedings and he has presented his work at conferences spanning 5 continents.
+To date, he has conducted research on consumers living in 22 countries: the Americas (Canada, United States, Mexico, and Chile), Europe (United Kingdom, France, Germany, Slovakia, Sweden, Netherlands, Austria, Hungary, and Greece), and Asia (India, Taiwan, China, Korea, Japan, Thailand, Iran, Lebanon, and Turkey).
+Dr. Cleveland’s cumulative scholarly work has more than 3100 citations on Google Scholar, and his research has been featured many times in the media, including the New York Times, the Globe and Mail, and CBC’s Marketplace.
+Mark has been a consultant for numerous organizations, including McCann Worldgroup and Industry Canada.
+He has received many awards for his scholarly activities, including 3 best paper awards, Western’s Faculty Scholar Award, and the Hans B. Thorelli Award for an article that has made the most significant and long-term contribution to international marketing theory or practice.